 Inspired by his work with Australian Dancer Emily Fernandez he started focusing on a tight integration of interactive visuals with the body in the Shadows performance and in the installation 'Schlamp'.
 Frieder developed the video technologies and interactive stage projections for Chunky Move's recent intermedia works 'Glow' and 'Mortal engine'.
 For his contribution on 'Glow' he was rewarded with a 'Green room award' for 'Design in Dance'.
 Both Pieces have been touring for many years now, including venues like BAM, New York, The Edinburgh Festival, The Sydney Opera house.

-Current works are looking at ways to overcome the twodimensionality of video projections.
+Future works are looking at ways to overcome the twodimensionality of video projections.
 Which led Frieder to an interest in sculptural works, using dance as material for threedimensional images of 'frozen' movement.

 Event and clubing versions of the interactive visuals are marketed under the label Hypecycle.
 Frieder is also continuing his freelance work for the industry, mostly in the field of quality inspection and automation.
 He has been teaching mediatechnology at the University of applied sciences in Nürnberg and the University centre in Doncaster, UK and at Hochschule für Gestaltung, Karlsruhe